The Biggest Factor That Causes Dissertation Writer’s Block

 7) Success: What if my writing is good?
 Will I be able to handle more responsibilities?
 What if I am asked to speak at a conference?
 (Gulp!)

-You may already know that you have writer’s block, or perhaps you think that you are immune to it.
+You may already know that your Dissertation suffers from writer’s block, or perhaps you think that you are immune to it.

 Most writers I know (in person or through their writing) have experienced writer’s block.
 Here are just two quotes from very prolific writers: